ArafathC/mean_copy/instructions/branch0.md

 In this course, we'll be building our back-end in one file.
 For extra credit, you can separate your files into a more modular file structure that is typically used in production applications.

-At the top of `server.js`, you should see the code that imports the modules we'll be using to build our application:
+At the top of `server.js` (make sure you choose the `server.js` under the **mean_adsk** folder), you should see the code that imports the modules we'll be using to build our application:

 ```javascript
 // Define variables to hold all of the imported modules.